-We will support our parents, carers and families in their communities, addressing both health and social care needs, including any pregnancy concerns.
-We will promote the mental health and emotional wellbeing of parents and carers as well as all children and young people in Croydon.
-We will take a whole-family approach and take action from before and during pregnancy through to childbirth and throughout childhood to enable our children and young people to thrive in life and create a positive impact for generations to come.
 We will support the implementation of Croydon's Partnership Early Years Strategy.
 Building on our Family Hubs and Start for Life Transformation Programme, we will work to ensure our families have access to the information and tools they need to support their babies and children, and to look after their own wellbeing.